coralie-sorbet/Enhancing-LLM-with-human-feedback/README.md

 - **Reward Model**: Built to evaluate outputs based on human preferences.
 - **Reinforcement Learning**: Fine-tunes the model using techniques like **Proximal Policy Optimization (PPO)**.

-The diagram below illustrates the high-level workflow of RLHF.
+The diagram below, taken from the [RLHF Blog Post](https://huggingface.co/blog/rlhf), illustrates the high-level workflow of RLHF.
 It highlights how the initial language model is tuned iteratively using a reward model and RL techniques to align outputs with human preferences:

 <div align="center">
   <img src="https://github.com/user-attachments/assets/02219518-24c9-4246-859d-9b85404da0f7" alt="RLHF Workflow" width="400">